bijeshos/learning-go/new-project-setup.md

-# Project setup
+# New project setup

+- Ensure that Go is installed and setup in your machine.
+You would need to setup a code editor as well.
+If not already done, please refer [here](https://github.com/bijeshos/learning-go/blob/master/prerequisites.md) for instructions to do so.

+- Following are a few of the main environment variables needed.
+If not set, Go will assume default values.
+If you prefer to set them manually, follow these steps:
+    - Set `GOPATH` location
-- Run `go env -w GOPATH=/path/to/gopath`
+        - Run `go env -w GOPATH=/path/to/gopath` in a terminal/command prompt
-    - to set the GOPATH location
+    - Set `GOBIN` location
         - Run `go env -w GOBIN=/path/to/my/bin`
-    - to set the binary path
+    - (*Ensure to replace directory paths as needed*)

+- Create a new directory to keep your project code (let's call that directory `my-first-go-project`).

+- Open a terminal/command prompt in the newly created directory

+- Initialize a module
-- Run `go mod init github.com/bijeshos/learning-go`
+    - Run `go mod init github.com/your-github-handle/my-first-go-project`
-    - to initialize a module
+    - (*Ensure to replace __your-github-handle__ with correct value*)

-- Run `go build`
-- Run `go build github.com/bijeshos/learning-go`
+- Now, you can add programs to the project

-    - to compile packages and dependencies
+- To compile packages and dependencies

-- Run `go install`
+    - Run `go build github.com/your-github-handle/my-first-go-project`

+- To run the generated binary
+    - Run `./my-first-go-project` (on Linux)
-- Run `go install github.com/bijeshos/learning-go`
+    - Run `my-first-go-project.exe` (on Windows)

-    - to install project's binaries in workspace's bin directory
+- To install project's binaries in workspace's bin directory

-- Run `go list -m all`
-    - to view final versions that will be used in a build for all direct and indirect dependencies

-- Run `go get golang.org/x/tools/cmd/godoc`
-    - to get go doc

-# Build instructions

-- clone the repository

-- Run `go build -o learning-go github.com/bijeshos/learning-go`
-    - to build the project

-- Run `go install -o learning-go github.com/bijeshos/learning-go`
+    - Run `go install github.com/your-github-handle/my-first-go-project`
-    - to install the binaries

-- Run `./learning-go`
-    - to run the binary

-- Run `go run main.go`
-    - to run main program